Telomeri/HobbyProjects/reaktor-assignment/README.md

 a great assignment to mimic real world legacy databases.
 This poor data fetch when it comes to availability is clearly a design flaw I have with my structure (and obviously the API:s, but it could have been doable), so I might have to rethink this at a later date.

+I have done similiar apps in fullstack2020 mooc, which also include filtering.
+I might add that later on also, since its quite simple.
 ## Available Scripts

 In the project directory, you can run: